-The quality of most candidates' Spanish, here and throughout the paper, was generally up to the standard required by this examination.
-Marks were usually in the Sound to Good or Very Good range.
+The quality of the majority of non-native speaking candidates' Spanish, here and throughout the paper, was generally up to the standard required by this examination.
+Marks were generally in the Sound to Good range.
+Unless they had been penalised for scoring zero in any of the comprehension questions, native speakers were awarded maximum marks in all three quality of language assessments.